 Watering

 In winter, for example, your plant will need less water to prevent root rot.
 Thus, monitor the soil before deciding to water instead of following an exact schedule.
-When you water, turn the pot about a quarter turn so that your plant grows evenly.
+When you water, turn the pot about a quarter so your plant grows evenly.

 Soil

 Green Velvets do best in well-draining yet fertile soil.
 A good mix usually consists of the majority peat (about 60%), a substantial amount of perlite (about 30%), and a bit of compost or worm castings (10%).
-You can also buy pre-made soil for alocasias, which is a good option if you’re just starting out with these plants.
+You can also buy pre-made soil for alocasias, which is a good option if you’re starting with these plants.

 Fertilizer